hazelcast/hazelcast/hazelcast-documentation/src/StatisticsAPIPerNode.md

   LocalMultiMapStats multiMapStatistics = customers.getLocalMultiMapStats();
   System.out.println("last update time =  " + multiMapStatistics.getLastUpdateTime());
 ```
-Here are the list of metrics that can be accessed via `LocalMultiMapStats` object.
+Below is the list of metrics that can be accessed via `LocalMultiMapStats` object.

 ```java
   /**